 X-RAY NEWS GOT YOU CONFUSED??

-IT’S difficult to constantly monitor all the information that’s availalble for patients to read, especially since there are many reports with big claims and little science behind them.
+IT’S difficult to constantly monitor all the information that’s available for patients to read, especially since there are many reports with big claims and little science behind them.

 FIRST, DO NO HARM